Recovery at the transplant centre

 How long will you stay in hospital?

-The amount of time you’re in hospital can vary depending on whether you’re receiving a kidney from a living or deceased donor.
+The amount of time you’re in hospital can also vary depending on whether you’re receiving a kidney from a living or deceased donor.

 Why the difference?